mohanmca/MohanLearningGround/src/main/md/BetterDeveloper/Philosophy_of_Software_Design.md

 ## Layers of abstraction

 1. Too many layers is very bad
-1. Too few layer with high performance is possible
+2. Too few layer with high performance is possible
-1. It is possible to have many layers with high performance
+3. It is possible to have many layers with high performance

+## Few more quotes from mailing list

+1. If something is important, then the system must reflect that; trying to hide it will just cause problems.
+   1. However, if you can reduce the number of things that are important (e.g., by handling several things in the same way, so that the distinction between them is no longer important), you can end up with a simpler design.
+2.

 ## Philosophy of software design | John Ousterhout | Talks at Google